Study Photography in the USA

-When pursuing an undergraduate photography degree the aim is to gain a broad amount of knowledge about photography.
+When pursuing an undergraduate photography degree the aim is to gain a broad range of knowledge about photography.
 Many schools also offer the choice of focusing on a particular photography track like fashion, fine arts, or photojournalism.
 Each track presents different opportunities and you should choose the one you are most passionate about.
-If you love fashion for example, consider studying fashion photography; you may have the chance to intern at professional studios and work with models, makeup artists, and clothing designers who can teach you a lot about the industry.
+If you love fashion, for example, consider studying fashion photography; you may have the chance to intern at professional studios and work with models, makeup artists, and clothing designers who can teach you a lot about the industry.
 If you prefer to explore your own creative photographic ability then look for schools that offer classes on fine arts photography.
 Studying photojournalism or documentary photography are other tracks to consider as well; they enable you to tell stories through photographs and share thought-provoking images with the world.
 Most schools will offer you the chance to learn about many types of photography and equip you with the knowledge and skills necessary to succeed in whichever photography field you choose to pursue after graduation.

 Getting experience with a photography internship

 As an undergraduate studying photography, you will likely take part in an internship.
 Photography internships are very important because they provide students the opportunity to gain real-world experience working with professional photographers, galleries, magazines, and agencies.
 Internships are great for networking, acquiring referrals and letters of recommendation, and they can often lead to jobs following graduation.
 Schools usually help their students find internships so don’t stress out too much about finding a good internship!

 Earning a graduate degree in photography